 If you would like to learn more about Stoicism, I highly recommend the website Daily Stoic, and the accompanying book, The Daily Stoic: 366 Meditations on Wisdom, Perseverance, and the Art of Living.

 For various exercises that you can do to develop a Stoic outlook on life, please check out 10 Insanely Useful Stoic Exercises by Emanuele Faja.
-All of these exercises have been around for thousands of years and the reason that they are still applicable today is because they are grounded in common experience and in common sense.
+All of these exercises have been around for thousands of years and the reason that they are still applicable today is that they are grounded in common experience and in common sense.
 In other words, they work.

 And, for more on how to use Stoic principles to improve your life, please see Five Powerful Ways to Change Your Thoughts and Habits and Reach Your Goals.